Bipolar Depression In Children And How The Treatment Differs

 How is bipolar disorder diagnosed in children?

-Regardless of their age, your child may be going through many transitions in life as they age.
+Regardless of their age, your child may be going through many transitions in life as they get older.
 They might start acting differently as they age, make new friends, learn their interests, and explore their identity.
 The behavioral changes and mood swings that most children experience can make diagnosing bipolar disorder difficult.
 However, the symptoms of manic and depressive episodes are different.
 Bipolar disorder symptoms may be more extreme than the behaviors that are present when a child acts out to test boundaries or try a new personality.
-For these reasons, determining whether a child is living with bipolar disorder requires careful and thorough evaluation from a qualified mental health professional or similar provider.
+For these reasons, determining whether a child is living with bipolar disorder requires careful and thorough evaluation from a mental health professional or a similarly qualified provider.

 Early diagnosis can help increase the chances of a child experiencing positive treatment outcomes.
 However, the younger a child is, the more difficult it may be to diagnose bipolar disorder accurately.
 In some cases, bipolar disorder may be misdiagnosed as another mental illness, developmental disorder, or behavior disorder—such as generalized anxiety disorder, attention-deficit hyperactivity disorder (ADHD), or conduct disorder—as these conditions are more common.